Thermal Camera Early Warning Examples

 Leaving a pot, pan, hotplate or cooktop running is more common than many people realise.

-When the system is armed, a thermal camera can monitor the cooktop area.
+A thermal camera can monitor the cooktop area during selected times or system modes.
 If abnormal heat remains for longer than expected or exceeds programmed limits, the system can trigger a voice alert, mobile notification or other programmed response.

-This may help warn the owner before the situation becomes more dangerous.
+This may provide earlier warning so someone can investigate before the condition becomes more dangerous.

 Restaurant & Takeaway Kitchens